GLMasters/TP-IGL/README.md

 # TP-IGL
-This repo contains the code source of our team's IGL project
+This repo contains the code source of our team's IGL project.

+## Overview

+## Setup